 7 Mins Read

-As someone passionate about fighting food waste, upcycled food gives me so much hope.
 An astounding one-third of all the world’s food is wasted, which amounts to $1 trillion in losses.
-A rising number of clever food brands across the globe are doing their part to recognise divert food waste from dumpsters or landfills by creating moreish snacks you’ll want to taste.
+A rising number of clever food brands across the globe are doing their part to divert food waste from dumpsters or landfills by creating moreish snacks you’ll want to taste.

-Sidestream valorisation, i.e. the concept of valuing and making use of waste, is becoming big business, particularly in the food realm, with some folks calling it one of the biggest food trends of 2022.
+Sidestream valorisation, i.e. the concept of valuing and making use of waste, is becoming big business, particularly in the food realm, with some folks calling it one of the biggest food trends in years.
 Below, we’ve rounded up some of the best upcycled food and drink brands that also happen to be vegan.

 1. Pulp Pantry